-How to Make a Postcard: A Simple Guide For Business Owners
+How to Make a Postcard: The Business Owners Easy Guide

 As a business owner, one of the biggest challenges you face is connecting with your community, whether that’s friends and neighbors in a mid-sized metro or a certain segment of consumers spread all across the country.
 And in an increasingly digital world, it might surprise you to learn that one of the best ways to reach your target audience is actually an “old-school,” tried-and-true method of physical direct mail!